Dog Travel: So you want to travel with your dog to Italy?

 Now it's time to book your trip!

-What's the best way of travelling to Italy with your pet dog or cat?
+What's the best way of traveling to Italy with your pet dog or cat?
 Is airline travel safe?
-If you're travelling from the UK, will your pooch be able to stay with you on a ferry crossing?
-And what about travelling by train?
+If you're traveling from the UK, will your pooch be able to stay with you on a ferry crossing?
+And what about traveling by train?
 Are dogs allowed?

 It's not just documentation that's an issue when you decide to travel with animals.
 Carriers and accepted points of entry are subject to regulations.